-- 1. The Statewide ADA Compliance Officer and Facility ADA Coordinator will receive training annually training in the Americans with Disabilities Act, Title II, which requires equal access to state programs, services, activities, and facilities to qualified offenders inmates with disabilities, and any other training as designated by the Director, or his designee. - 2.
-ADA tTraining will be provided to all staff on the policy and procedures regarding the ADA processes for offendersinmates, will be provided as part of new hire employee orientation.
-New employees will be provided ADA training as part of new employees' orientation. - 3.
-All appropriate identifieddesignated Department staff will be trained using through use of audio and visual methods and will be provided printed educational information on the ADA policy and procedures regarding the ADA and offendersinmates. - 3.
+- 1. The Statewide ADA Compliance Officer and Facility ADA Coordinator will receive annual training in the Americans with Disabilities Act, Title II, which requires equal access to state programs, services, activities, and facilities for qualified offenders with disabilities, and any other training as designated by the Director, or his designee. - 2.
+Training on the policy and procedures regarding the ADA processes for offenders will be provided as part of new hire employee orientation. - 3.
+All designated Department staff will be trained using audio and visual methods and will be provided printed educational information on the ADA policy and procedures regarding the ADA and offenders.